AbdullahiAbdulganiyu/Guess-Game/README.md

 Clicking the again button also make you loose your current and even highest recorded score.
 Once the guess is correct, the background color changes The number is also made visible
+The number of guesses determine your highest score
+The more the number.....